jaredramirez/bs-elm/README.md

 pretty small compared to the Javascript(JS) ecosystem, and this is a draw back when coming from the world of JS.
 Interop with JS is possible, but it requires writing regular JS code, which has none of Elm's safety.
 This is where Reason enters the picture.
-Reason can communicate more direclty with JS, with much more type safety than vanilla JS.
-The possibility of writing an Elm app, and handling JS interop with Reason, is pretty powerful.
-Having access to the entire JS ecosytem in a (more) typesafe way is pretty exciting, and so Reason-Elm was created.
+Reason can communicate more direclty with JS with much more type safety than vanilla JS.
+The possibility of writing an Elm app and handling JS interop with Reason is pretty powerful.
+Having access to the entire JS ecosytem in a (more) typesafe way is pretty exciting, so Reason-Elm was created.

 ### Getting Started
 * Install